boromir674/doer/python-doer/README.rst

 PYDOER - CLI Application
 =====================================

-PyDoer is a CLI application aiming to automate ...
+PyDoer is a CLI application aiming to automate executing multiple command in different terminal consoles.

 Featuring